 Every file you upload to your Artwork Dashboard must have a 0.125" bleed to ensure no vital design elements or text can be cut away during the trimming process.

 All design elements should be 0.25" away from the page edge.
 We call this the quiet area.
 This feature will also prevent content from being obscured by folds or binding.

-Your artwork needs to extend to the edge of the page, including all images and colored backgrounds.
+Your artwork needs to extend to the edge of the page, including all images and coloured backgrounds.

 The appearance of an image on a screen will not look the same when printed.
 For the best results, please ensure all images and print files have a 300dpi resolution.